Holland-class cruiser

 The Holland class was a class of six protected cruisers of the Royal Netherlands Navy.
 The class was built in two groups, each consisting of three ships.

+Background

+The protection of the Dutch East Indies came into the spotlight at the end of the nineteenth century.
+Many countries began expanding their battle fleets.
+In 1887, two medium-sized Chinese battleships became operational and were considered superior to the Dutch defence.
+This led to a reassessment of the defence of the Dutch East Indies.

+In April 1892, the foundations for modernisation were formulated by a committee consisting of three officers J.H.
+Kromhout, F.J.
+Haver Droeze and G. Kruys.
+Navy expert, rear admiral and Chief of the Naval Staff, Gerhardus Kruys advocated for new cruisers.
+In the second half of the 1890s the Holland class cruisers was built, as well as the almost identical second series, the Utrecht class.

 Design

-The design was based on the British Apollo-class cruiser, although it featured the more seaworthy form amidships of the Astraea class.
+The design was derived from the British Apollo-class cruiser, although it featured the more seaworthy form amidships of the Astraea class.

 The first three ships of the class were 93.3 m long while the last three were 94.7 m long, had a beam of 14.8 m, a draught of 5.41 m, and had a displacement of 3,900 tons.
 The last three ships were slightly larger and displaced 133 tons more than the first three ships.

 The ships were equipped with two shaft reciprocating engines, which were rated at 10000 ihp and produced a top speed of 20 kn.

+The ships had 5 cm deck armour.